k3s-io/docs/docs/advanced/advanced.md

 ### Additional preparation for Debian "buster" based distributions

-Several popular OSes based on Debian "buster" ship a version of iptables, between v1.8.0-v1.8.4.
-These versions contain a bug which cause the accumulation of too many rules which will bog down and crash the K3s server.
-See [this issue](https://github.com/k3s-io/k3s/issues/3117) for more background.
+Several popular Linux distributions based on Debian "buster" ship a version of iptables between v1.8.0-v1.8.4.
+These versions contain a bug which causes the accumulation of duplicate rules, which negatively affects the performance and stability of the node.
+See [Issue #3117](https://github.com/k3s-io/k3s/issues/3117) for more background.

 Switching from nftables mode to legacy iptables mode will bypass this issue.